Rachmanichou/scMoMsQC/README.md

 ```

 - The `outpath` is simply the folder where you want the `qc_summary.html` to be written.
 More information about it is provided in the following section.
 - The `nb_decimals` argument specifies the number of digits .
 This can have great influence on the outlier detection.
-If 1e-10 precision is provided, a deviation of this amount can produce an outlying value.
+For example, if 1e-10 precision is provided, a deviation of this amount can produce an outlying value.
 This parameter is tuned according to the precision you deem to be relevant.
 Default value is `nb_decimals=3`.
 - The `func` argument specifies an user-defined outlier detection function.
-More information below.
+More information in *Adding Your Own Outlier Detection Algorithm*.
 Default is `func=None`.

 ### Pipeline Output